+2.2.
 The Origin of Indexing in the Brazilian Economy

 The inflationary spiral is not a particular problem from Brazil, although the country has many peculiarities.
-Its main consequence is that as it accelerates, it raises the social stress regarding the distribution of national income (Bacha,

-1987), which, in other words, is equivalent to intensifying the so-called distributive conflict.
-When we say that Brazil has particularities compared with other countries, the reason is that due to the maintenance of high levels of inflation for a long period of time, between the 1960s and 1990s, the economy created formal and institutional mechanisms to deal with this social conflict, through the so-called indexation of contracts, wages and prices.
+Its main consequence is that as it accelerates, it raises the social stress regarding the distribution of national income (Bacha, 1987), which, in other words, is equivalent to intensifying the so-called distributive conflict.
+When we say that Brazil has particularities compared to other countries, the reason is that due the maintenance of high levels of inflation for a long period of time, between the 60s and 90s, the economy created formal and institutional mechanisms to deal with this social conflict, through the so-called indexation of contracts, wages and prices.